 The Pew Research Center recently released the results of its latest survey on the use of the internet and social media among Americans — and the results reveal a healthy generation gap.

 Facebook and YouTube remain the leaders in terms of social media consumption.
 Pew reports that 68 percent of all Americans use Facebook, and three-quarters of those users access the site on a daily basis.
-Among those under the age of 65, Facebook appears to be a fairly universal platform, with a wide range of demographics represented on the site.
+Among those under the age of 65,

 While not a traditional social media site, YouTube does compete with similar sites for user screen time and advertiser dollars.
 We don’t know the details of YouTube’s financials, but Pew reports that it is doing a good job of capturing user attention.
 Roughly 74 percent of adults use YouTube (did that redesign help or hurt?), but that number gets even more impressive when looking at the 18-24 demographic.
 Among younger users, 94 percent of them say they visit YouTube on their computers or smartphones.